pitdive/haproxy_config/README.md

 In this case, you can run the command line like you would run it for 1 DC.
 All the nodes will be treated as others and the requests will be propagated to all nodes available no matter the location (aka DC).

+    root@cloudianone CloudianPackages# python haproxy_config.py
+	Successful.
+    HAProxy config file is : haproxy.cfg
+    Please copy the file haproxy.cfg on the haproxy server (into /etc/haproxy/) Then restart the haproxy service on the haproxy server via systemctl command

 **For 2 DCs and affinity : choice to have one active and the second passive for s3 service, you must run the command line with the option "--backups3".**